Enclavet/knative-local-registry/README.md

 ## Persistence

-Note that this setup uses trancient registry storage.
+Note that this setup uses transient registry storage.
 See [development](./DEVELOPMENT.md) for options on how to make it persistent.

 ## Support